 The preference for any of these modes depends on the company and both have their pros and cons.

 Advantages of One-Way Video Interview

-Asynchronous interview or one-way video interview comes with a lot of perks.
+Why do employers use one-way video interviews?
+The answer is they come with a lot of perks.
 Let’s count them down.

 - Fast-Paced- Pre-recorded interviews are swift.
 The recruiter can save himself from calling the candidates individually and can simply send bulk emails to the candidates at a single click.
 The recruiter just has to evaluate the candidate videos afterward at any time.
 There is no hassle and it sure saves the time of both parties.

 - Better Connections with Candidates- Video interviews have reduced the problems of physical interviews.
 One-way video interviews are just a bit more convenient.
 The recruiter doesn’t have to meet with any of the candidates.
 Remote candidates can be easily accessed through this mode and there occur no anomalies regarding any time-zone differences.
 A recruiter may live in the USA and may interview a candidate in India without anyone even seeing each other.

 - More Effective- One-way video interview can be personalized.
 Therefore, it is more effective and productive than any other mode of interview.
 The recruiter gets a clear view of the candidate’s skills using the pre-recorded questions.
 The candidates can prepare themselves well as they know what questions will be asked.
 This mode of interview is a win-win situation for both parties.
 Do virtual interviews reduce human bias?
 One word answer: YES.